YasuhiroABE/CouchDB-WebProxy_Auth_Handler/README.md

 License
 -------
+The original code is licensed under the Apache License, Version 2.0.

-The part of the webproxy\_authentication\_handler is licensed under the Apache License, Version 2.0.
+The part of the webproxy\_authentication\_handler is also licensed under the Apache License, Version 2.0.

     Copyright (C) 2010,2011 Yasuhiro ABE <yasu@yasundial.org>